muziFiona/Computational_Environments_Fortune/README.md

 * next: only the middle box would interact with mouse, and enlarge its size and clickable
 * next: with text appeal when mouseclick

+* need to get atart with interaction (result, the answer for the mouse response)

 ref links:
 https://codepen.io/enginarslan/pen/aJJmZP